 In order to escape such a woman;

-But from her light there is no shadow
+But from her blinding light there is no shadow

-I have already seen her dressed in green,
+Many a time have I seen her dressed in green,

 So clad that she would have instilled in stone